Convergence of Policy Iteration for Entropy-Regularized Stochastic Control Problems: Introduction

+Let us stress the importance of establishing the PIA convergence for {\it general} entropy-regularized stochastic control problems.
+For a standard stochastic control problem, one can always find the optimal value function (and thus an optimal policy) by solving the associated HJB equation, even without considering the PIA at all.
+For an entropy-regularized stochastic control problem, as it provides a theoretic description of an RL problem (thanks to the exposition in \cite{wang2019exploration}), the study of the PIA has significant value.
+Indeed, in an actual RL scenario, as the underlying model is not perfectly known, the HJB equation cannot be readily solved.
+One instead has to rely on the PIA to gradually improve the policy at hand and ultimately approach an optimal one.

-Intriguingly, we find that the classical Schauder estimates within a H\"{o}lder space are not enough to provide the desired uniform bound, due to the recursive nature of the PIA; see Remark~\ref{rem:detour necessary} for details.
-In view of this, we devise a delicate estimation procedure (called the ``grand plan'' in Section~\ref{subsec:grand plan}), by going back and forth between appropriate H\"{o}lder and Sobolev spaces.
-The actual implementation of this plan requires preparations in two important aspects.
-First, we develop new Sobolev estimates specifically for the purpose of policy improvement (Section~\ref{subsec:Sobolev}).
+In this paper, we take up a general entropy-regularized stochastic control problem beyond the linear--quadratic case.
+Our goal is to establish a general convergence result that the PIA yields an optimal relaxed control.
+As aforementioned, this boils down to finding a uniform bound in a H\"{o}lder space for the value functions $\{v^n\}_{n\in\N}$ generated by the PIA.
+Intriguingly, we find that classical Schauder estimates are not enough to provide the desired uniform bound, due to the added entropy term; see Remark~\ref{rem:detour necessary} for details.
+In response, we devise a delicate estimation procedure (i.e., the ``grand plan'' in Section~\ref{subsec:grand plan}) that goes back and forth between appropriate H\"{o}lder and Sobolev spaces.

+To actually implement this plan, we need preparations in two important aspects.
+First, we develop new Sobolev estimates specifically for the purpose of policy iteration (Section~\ref{subsec:Sobolev}).
 In particular, Lemma~\ref{lm.hnorm.estimate} carefully extends a classical interior Sobolev estimate to higher order, and further spells out explicitly how the estimate depends on the controlled drift of the underlying state process.
 This explicit dependence is normally overlooked in the standard PDE literature, but indispensable for our analysis of the PIA; see the discussion above Lemma~\ref{lm.hnorm.estimate} and Remark~\ref{rem:explicit beta} (i) for details.
 In addition, we identify suitable conditions to contain the growth of the entropy term (Section~\ref{subsec:entropy}).
 By assuming that the reward function and the drift coefficient of the state process are Lipschitz in the control variable (Assumption~\ref{assume.u.lips}) and the action space $U\subset\R^\ell$ has a positive finite measure and fulfills a {\it uniform cone condition} (Assumption~\ref{assume.U.cone}), Lemma~\ref{lm.1} shows that any Gibbs-form distribution has polynomial growth, so that its entropy can grow only logarithmically; see Corollary~\ref{coro:H bdd}.

 Let us stress that containing the entropy growth is challenging in general.
 While the condition ``$U\subset\R^\ell$ has a positive finite measure'' naturally yields an upper bound for the entropy (see \eqref{eq.kl.lbound} below), the uniform cone condition of $U$ (Assumption~\ref{assume.U.cone}) is subtle: it relates any Gibbs-form distribution to an integral in $\R^\ell$ over a sector of a fixed size.
 Evaluating this integral (under the $\ell$-dimensional polar coordinates on a sector) gives a polynomial, as desired.